 Plan funds can be used for colleges and universities both within California and around the U.S. TIAA-CREF Tuition Financing, Inc. is proud to have been selected by the state of California as the Plan Manager for the ScholarShare plan.

 *ScholarShare has received a Silver rating from Morningstar, making it one of the best-rated plans in the nation.
-In an annual review (10/20/2015) of the largest 529 college savings plans (64 total), Morningstar identified 29 plans that rose above their typical peers, awarding those plans Gold, Silver, and Bronze Morningstar Analyst Ratings for 2015.
+In an annual review (10/25/2016) of the largest 529 college savings plans (64 total), Morningstar identified 29 plans that rose above their typical peers, awarding those plans Gold, Silver, and Bronze Morningstar Analyst Ratings for 2016.
 These forward-looking, qualitative ratings signal Morningstar's conviction in the plans' abilities to outperform their relevant benchmark and peer groups on a risk-adjusted basis over the long term.
-Morningstar evaluates college savings plans based on ve key pillars — Process, Performance, People, Parent, and Price.
+Morningstar evaluates college savings plans based on five key pillars — Process, Performance, People, Parent, and Price.
 For more information about Morningstar’s overview of ScholarShare, go to 529.morningstar.com.
 Past performance does not predict future results.
 Source: 529.morningstar.com

 Learn about the benefits and tax advantages of the ScholarShare College Savings Plan below.
 Or, if you would prefer to compare ScholarShare and other out-of-state plans, click here.